 At the time the fund is to be closed, the academic unit may retain that portion of the balance representing the unused direct costs; however, the indirect portion must be transferred to the central indirect cost income account.
 The amount of the residual balance shall not exceed twenty percent (20%) of the award.
 This is accomplished by the preparation of a Journal Voucher - Departmental (JVDP), debiting income on the account to be closed, and crediting income in the unit's Miscellaneous General Research Account for the direct expense portion and 00-001-69 UP 10010, Originating Object Code, for the indirect portion.

 Accounts should be closed within a reasonable period after the termination date, but no later than six months after the termination date (or approved extensions).

 All costs related to a project must be charged to the account at the time the cost is incurred.
-It is inappropriate for investigators to utilize general funds to support the project in an attempt to generate a residual balance in the restricted account at the end of a project.
+Investigators may not utilize other funds (general funds or other restricted funds) to support the project in an attempt to generate a residual balance in the restricted account at the end of a project.

 Detailed information may be found at: http://www.research.psu.edu/osp/manage-awards/cost-reimbursable.